| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 B |

 the number of bootstrap samples to take.
-Five should be sufficient, but hey maybe you want more? |
+Five should usually be sufficient. |

 bpch |